Dietrich College of Humanities and Social Sciences › News › News Stories › 2018 › February

 So Much Love in the RoomOn CMU's campus in the fall of 2004, Faryal Khan-Thompson and Jaleni Thompson met for the first time during their first-year student orientation.

-Lila Abu-Lughod to Give Margaret Morrison Distinguished Lecture in Women’s HistoryFriday, February 23, 2018
+Cancelled: Lila Abu-Lughod To Give Margaret Morrison Distinguished Lecture in Women’s HistoryFriday, February 23, 2018

-Lila Abu-Lughod to Give Margaret Morrison Distinguished Lecture in Women’s HistoryColumbia University’s Lila Abu-Lughod will speak at CMU’s 12th annual Margaret Morrison Distinguished Lecture in Women’s History.
+Cancelled: Lila Abu-Lughod To Give Margaret Morrison Distinguished Lecture in Women’s HistoryColumbia University’s Lila Abu-Lughod will speak at CMU’s 12th annual Margaret Morrison Distinguished Lecture in Women’s History.

 From CMU Classrooms to CBS NewsFriday, February 23, 2018